How to make Lemon Layer Cake with Lemon Cream Cheese

 Add fresh or frozen blueberries to the lemon cake batter for bursts of juicy sweetness throughout the cake.
 Fold in about 1 cup of blueberries gently to avoid crushing them.

-Incorporate poppy seeds into the lemon cake batter for added texture and a subtle nutty flavor.
+Incorporate poppy seeds into the lemon cake batter for added texture and a subtle nutty flavour.
 Add around 2 tablespoons of poppy seeds to the batter and mix well.

 Fold fresh or frozen raspberries into the lemon cake batter to create a tangy and sweet combination.
 Add approximately 1 cup of raspberries to the batter and be gentle while mixing to prevent them from breaking apart.